Computer-Architecture-Project-Team-11/Part1/Report.md

            * Finally this memory type seems to have an small affect on the indirect misses since they are increamented by 1.

       * Different Operational Frequency:
-         * For the TimingSimpleCPU we used
+         * For the TimingSimpleCPU we set the frequency to 4GHz:
+            ```
+            $ ./build/ARM/gem5.opt -d fib_results_TimingSimpleCPU4GHz configs/example/se.py --cpu-type=TimingSimpleCPU --cpu-clock=4GHz --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
+             ```
-         * For the MinorCPU we used
+         * For the MinorCPU we set the frequency to 4GHz:
+            ```
+            $ ../build/ARM/gem5.opt -d fib_results_MinorCPU4GHz configs/example/se.py --cpu-type=MinorCPU --cpu-clock=4GHz --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
+             ```
+          The operational frequency refers to the processor's operational clock cycles per second.
+This means that by increamenting the frequency the execution must be faster.
+We can confirm that by the results on the `statistics.txt` file.
+More specifically we observed subduplication of the total simulated time in both CPU models with the quadruplication of the operational frequency.

 Resources:
 * [Committed instructions differencies](https://stackoverflow.com/questions/65010636/difference-between-committed-instructions-and-committed-ops)
 * [Committed instructions](https://my.eng.utah.edu/~cs6810/pres/12-6810-09.pdf)
 * [CPU Models](https://www.gem5.org/documentation/general_docs/cpu_models/SimpleCPU#basesimplecpu)
-*